 Tee hee. [nervous giggle] Do you think I actually have an answer to that?
 Well…

-“2012 is the year of fiscal conservation” – or so says my husband.
+“This is the year of fiscal conservation” – or so says my husband.

 Hmph.
-I’ve never been one for budgets, and while I don’t fancy myself an extravagant shopper (no Manolo pumps or Louis Vuitton hand bags in my closet), I do have a weak spot for home decor, and you guessed it, Real food.
+I’ve never been one for budgets, and while I don’t fancy myself an extravagant shopper (no Manolo pumps or Louis Vuitton hand bags in my closet), I do have a weak spot for home decor, and you guessed it, real food.

 Folks ask all the time, “How can you afford to eat like that?” – Referring to a traditional foods diet packed with grass-fed, local meat, eggs, and dairy, farm box veggies, and a few imported staples like coconut oil and good sea salt.